usrnatc/nc_fume/README.md

 | `Incorrect` | More than one byte is incorrect, or the length byte is incorrect. |
 | `Not tested.
 Correct if CRC_EXTRA is 117.` | The message ID is not in the table.
 FUME shows the `CRC_EXTRA` value that makes the checksum correct. |

 This result is a calculation.
-However It is not a proof, a pack  with many incorrect bytes can, by chance, look like a packet with one incorrect byte.
+However It is not a proof, a packet  with many incorrect bytes can, by chance, look like a packet with one incorrect byte.

 ### LOST PACKETS